iVis-at-Bilkent/pangenographer/README.md

 [Angular](https://angular.io/),
 [Google Charts](https://developers.google.com/chart/) and npm dependencies inside package.json file.

 For the database, it uses the free and openly available Neo4j database.
+To use advanced queries, a plugin in `src/assets/` named `advanced-queries-0.0.1.jar` must be present in the Neo4j plugins folder.

 ## Team